 Find below how to hire your first virtual assistant.
 Written by MAU.
 Senior Digital Marketing Specialist and training facilitator at eDigital.

 HOW TO HIRE YOUR FIRST VIRTUAL ASSISTANT

 When you have a new business, you are responsible for everything.
-Every customer question, every order that came through, every email from a customer—it all goes to you!
+Every customer question, every order that came through, every email from a customer, all those social media enquiries—it all goes to you!

 But as your business grows, you’ll be answering more and more customer inquiries, and your time will be consumed with customer support tasks, taking precious time off from key important areas of your business.
 Customers start to become impatient with longer wait times.

 When more of your time is spent answering customer enquiries than building your business, it’s time to hire a virtual assistant!